 - Test and optimize along the way.

-Step 5: Launch
+Step 5: Launching the Website

-Finally, it’s time to launch the website.
 Since there are so many steps involved in launching a website, it’s a good idea to use a checklist to make sure you haven’t missed a step.

 - The Complete WordPress Launch Checklist for Developers

 - The Essential WordPress Website Launch Checklist

 - The Ultimate WordPress Checklist: 80+ Tasks for Every WordPress Website Owner